-Westpac's failure to abide by the compliance obligations required of Westpac.
-In Australia, an example of the broad administrative power available to regulatory authorities is the power available to APRA under the Banking Act 1959 of Australia ("Banking Act") in certain circumstances to investigate Westpac's affairs and/or issue a direction to it (such as a direction to comply with a prudential requirement, to conduct an audit, to remove a director, executive officer or employee or not to undertake transactions).
+In many cases, Westpac's regulators have broad administrative and enforcement powers.
+For example, under the Banking Act 1959 (Cth) (the "Banking Act"), APRA can, in certain circumstances, investigate Westpac's affairs and/or issue a direction to it (such as a direction to comply with a prudential requirement, to conduct an audit, to remove a Director, executive officer or employee, or not to undertake transactions), disqualify an 'Accountable Person' under the Banking and Executive Accountability Regime ("BEAR") or require Westpac to hold additional capital.
 Other regulators also have the power to investigate, including looking into past conduct.
-In recent years, there have been significant increases in the nature and scale of regulatory investigations, enforcement actions and the quantum of fines issued by global regulators.
-The nature of these reviews can be wide ranging and may result in litigation, fines, penalties, revocation, suspension or variation of conditions of relevant regulatory licences or other administrative action by regulators.
-For example: